dariusf/fable/docs.md

 **Fallback.** A fallback choice can be given by starting the choice text with `` `otherwise` ``.
 It will then be shown only if no other choices are available.
 Persistent choices are incompatible with fallback choices, as then the fallback choices will never be taken.

+**Empty choices.**
+Empty choices may arise due to incomplete preconditions, or choices being exhausted without an `otherwise` clause.
+They get _get stuck_ rather than continuing with whatever is after.

 ### Breaks and Spaces

 Like in Markdown, double linebreaks delimit paragraphs, and single linebreaks are turned into spaces.